gebertdominik/ckad-notes/02_application_deployment.md

 ## Volumes

-Containers engines have traditionally not offered stoarage that outlives container.
-A K8s volume shares at least the Pod lifetime, not the containers within.
-Should a container terminate, the data would continue to be available to the new container.
-A volume can persist longer than a Pod, and can be accessed by multiple Pods using **PersistentVolumeClaims**.
+* A volume is a directory made avaliable to containers in a Pod
+* As of 1.14, there were 28 different volume type
+* Traditionally container engines do not offered storage that outlives container.
+* k8s volumes live at least the same time as Pod(not the containers).
+* If data should be persisted for longer period, we need to use **PersistentVolumeClaims**.
 This allows for state persistency.

-A volume is a directory made avaliable to containers in a Pod.
-As of 1.14, there were 28 different volume types ranging from `rbd` for Ceph, to `NFS`, to dynamic volumes from a cloud provider like Google's `gcePersistentDisk`.
-Each has particular configuration options and dependencies.

-Should we want our storage lifetime to be distinct from a Pod, we can use Persistent Volumes.
+* If we want our storage lifetime to be distinct from a Pod, we can use **Persistent Volumes**.
 These allow for empty or pre-populated volumes to be claimed by a Pod using a Persistent Volume Claim, then outlive the Pod.

-There are two API Objects which exists to provide data to a Pod already.
-Encoded data can be passed using a Secret and non-encoded data can be passed with a **ConfigMap**.
+There are two API Objects which exists to provide data to a Pod already:

+* Encoded data can be passed using a Secret

+* non-encoded data can be passed with a **ConfigMap**.

 These can be used to pass important data like SSH keys, passwords, or even a config gile like `etc/hosts`.

-We should be aware that any capacity mentioned does not represent an actual limit on the amount of space a container can consume.
-Should a volume have a capacity of 10G, that does not mean there is 10G of backend storage available.
-If there is more and an application were to continue to write it, there is no block on how much space is used, with the possibleexception of a newer limit on ephemeral storage usage.
-A new CSI driver has become available, so at least we can track actual usage.
+If we define a volume with declared capacity 5G(5Gigabytes):

+* It doesn't mean the container can cosume 5G of data.
+* It doesn' mean there is 5G available
+* If there is more data available, application can continue to write it - there is no block on how much space is used.
+* A new CSI driver has become available, so at least we can track actual usage.

 ### Volume Spec